 Translation: “When the Blue Rider Died”

-We clasped our hands in shapes of rings:-
+We joined our hands in shapes of rings:-

 And, like brothers, kissed each other on the lips.